ibm-cloud-docs/power-iaas/ordering-direct-link.md

     Power Systems Virtual Server Private Network (subnet) Name (3):
     ```

-    The **{{site.data.keyword.powerSys_notm}} network** autonomous system number (ASN) is the same as your Border Gateway Protocol (BGP) ASN.
-The IBM Cloud network team generates the **IBM Cloud ASN** and adds it to the IBM Cloud support ticket.
-The IBM Cloud network team also generates the IP addresses.
-Your private network name is your Power Systems Virtual Server private network subnet name.
-    {: note}

-11. The {{site.data.keyword.powerSys_notm}} support case is closed when the Direct Link Connect connection is configured to communicate with your Power Systems Virtual Server instance.
+12. The {{site.data.keyword.powerSys_notm}} support case is closed when the Direct Link Connect connection is configured to communicate with your Power Systems Virtual Server instance.

 ### Configuration parameters for ordering Direct Link Connect